Owallah/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I noticed that the create method in the toys controller was having an error: `Toys.create`.
+Why is this an error?
+Model names are not always plural.
+  - So I changed it to `Toy.create` and this solved it.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I noticed the update method was not rendering a json after updating the toy.
+  - I therefore added the line `render json: toy`

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I noticed there was no `destroy` resource in the routes file.
+  - I included it.